stateful/docs.runme.dev/docs/installation/runme-cdes.md

 ## **GitHub Codespaces**

-GitHub codespaces is a cloud-based development environment that accelerates project setup by providing pre-configured environments and fosters collaborative development, testing, and debugging directly within GitHub.
-With the VS Code extension on GitHub Codespace you can install Runme. by integrating Runme, developers can automates routine tasks and executes notebooks directly from your GitHub repository.
+GitHub codespaces is a cloud-based development environment that speeds up project setup by providing pre-configured environments for users and promotes collaborative development, testing, and debugging directly within GitHub.
+With the VS Code extension on GitHub Codespace, you can install Runme.
+This integration helps developers automate routine tasks and execute notebooks directly from your GitHub repository.

 In this section, we will walk you through how to install Runme on GitHub Codespaces.